-For some religious people is forbid to eat any portion that is cut from animals that are still alive.
+Some religious people are forbidden to eat any portion that is cut from animals that are still alive.

 Oysters are the most common animal often eaten raw and alive even in the West.

 Dead and Alive Fish

-Another popular alive food in China is Ying Yang Yu, Dead and Alive Fish, because the fish’s body is rapidly deep-fried and served while the head, not fried, is still fresh and moving.
+Another popular alive food in China is Ying Yang Yu, Dead and Alive Fish because the fish’s body is rapidly deep-fried and served while the head, not fried, is still fresh and moving.

-The chef, faster as he can, cut the head, remove the skin, removed the bowels, in such a way as to eliminate the parasites, cut the meat and serve the raw snake.
+The chef, faster as he can, cut the head, remove the skin, remove the bowels, in such a way as to eliminate the parasites, cut the meat, and serve the raw snake.

 You can watch a video here.